Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Introduction

 \section{Introduction}

-Periodicity is one of the common characteristics of biological systems.
-Organisms demonstrate a diverse range of periodic behaviors regulating distinct molecular, cellular, and physiological phenotypes such as the cell cycle, yeast metabolic cycle, segmentation clock in vertebrates, and circadian rhythms \citep{tu2005logic, Corsietal2018}.
-Studying the molecular mechanisms behind these oscillators often requires interdisciplinary efforts combining both physical and computer experiments as computer experiments complement the physical experiments by simulating numerous perturbated conditions at a higher resolution \citep{sha2003hysteresis, tsai2008robust, gallego2006opposite, gotoh2016model}.
+Periodicity is a common characteristic of biological systems.
+Organisms demonstrate a diverse range of periodic behaviors that regulate distinct molecular, cellular, and physiological phenotypes such as the cell cycle, yeast metabolic cycle, segmentation clock in vertebrates, and circadian rhythms \citep{tu2005logic, Corsietal2018}.
+Studying the molecular mechanisms behind these oscillators is often enhanced by combining both physical experiments and computer models, as the computer models allow us to complement the physical experiments by simulating numerous perturbed conditions at a higher resolution \citep{gallego2006opposite, tsai2008robust}.

-Computer experiments are widely used to study complex physical processes in various applications such as geoscience \citep{lee2020fast}, aerospace engineering \citep{mak2018efficient}, and biomedical engineering \citep{sung2020calibration}.
-Many of these experiments are based on a computer model which consists of a set of differential equations solved by numerical methods.
-Utilizing these models for further study requires \textit{calibration}, a process to find plausible sets of parameters that produce outcomes similar to those observed in the physical experiment.

-Use of the model beyond developing a prototype simulator -- for instance for sensitivity analysis or forecasting with model ensembles -- is available only after the model is mature and its parameters have been well calibrated.
-Having a mature model is particularly crucial for counterfactual scenario analyses where the conditions depart from the current steady-state, where a system may become unstable.
-For example, climate projections under various future CO$_2$ forcing scenarios require a rigorous quantification and reduction of parametric uncertainty regarding the response of the climate system and heat penetration into the ocean as a prerequisite \citep[e.g.,][]{bellprat2012objective,chang2014fast}.
+Computer experiments are widely used to study complex physical processes in various applications in science and engineering \citep{santner2003design}.
+Many of these experiments are based on a computer model which consists of a set of differential equations, indexed by parameters and solved by numerical methods.
+Development of such a model is a major undertaking, with the goal of creating a family of models that is accurate (although imperfect) for some parameter values.
+Determination of plausible sets of parameters that produce outcomes similar to those observed in the physical experiment is called \textit{calibration}.
+A sound, calibrated model is said to be mature.
+Having a mature model is particularly crucial for counterfactual scenario analyses where the conditions depart from the current steady-state and a system may become unstable.
+For example, climate projections under various future CO$_2$ forcing scenarios require a rigorous parametric uncertainty quantification of the climate system \citep{chang2014fast}.